Jeffrey L. Edleson

 to end violence against women and children

 Jeffrey L. Edleson, Ph.D., is Dean and Professor in the School of Social Welfare at the University of California, Berkeley.
 He is also Professor Emeritus at the University of Minnesota School of Social Work and the Founding Director of the Minnesota Center Against Violence and Abuse.
-Read about his recent appointment to Dean of the School of Social Welfare.
+Read about his August 2012 appointment to Dean of the School of Social Welfare.

-New Appointments: Prof. Edleson was recently appointed to the National Institute of Justice's Scientific Review Panel on Family Violence and Violence Against Women.
+Appointments: Prof. Edleson was appointed to the National Institute of Justice's Scientific Review Panel on Family Violence and Violence Against Women.
 This is the first time such a standing review panel has been convened.
 He was also appointed by U.S. Attorney General Eric Holder to the National Advisory Committee on Violence Against Women.
 Prof. Edleson has been elected a Fellow of the American Academy of Social Work and Social Welfare.